EliaECoyote/alpine-bucklescript/README.md

 # Alpine-bucklescript

 Bucklescript on a node-alpine image.
-Ready to use for OCaml / ReasonML projects that target javascript
+Ready to use for OCaml / ReasonML projects that target javascript.

 ```txt
 THIS DOCKER IMAGE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,